 Andrew “Andy” Deering, 72, of rural Riverton, Wyoming, passed away at his home surrounded by family on Sunday, March 29, 2020.
 He had lived in the Riverton community for 36 ½ years.
+A Celebration of Life will be held at 2:00 pm on Monday, June 28, 2021, at Davis Funeral Home.

 Andrew Jackson Deering II was born in Fairfield, Ohio, on October 16, 1947, to Homer Lee Deering and Mary Helen “Susie” (Wilkerson) Deering.
 He contracted polio at age one and was their only child.